Bachelor of Arts (Professional and Creative Writing)

-The faculty offers two units ASC160 Introduction to University Study and ALW117 Writing for Professional Practice which are specifically designed to ease the transition into university study.
+The faculty offers two units AIX160 Introduction to University Study and AIX117 Professional Writing for Work which are specifically designed to ease the transition into university study.
 New students are encouraged to enrol in one or both of these units in their first year.

-For students commencing from 2012
+For students commencing from 2015:

 To qualify for the Bachelor of Arts (Professional and Creative Writing) a student must complete 24 credit points of study, including: